Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Results

+In figure \ref{fig:deg_iafft}d we present the $\mathcal{L}_{\log}$ values between the original and IAAFT signals as a bar-plot for the same six stability classes.
+In the near-neutral regime ($0<-\zeta<0.1$) the impact of non-linearity is rather low and similar for all the signals.
+For the $T^{\prime}$ signals, the $\mathcal{L}_{\log}$ values gradually increase as the highly-convective regime ($-\zeta>2$) is approached.
+This implies that the temporal structure of the temperature fluctuations becomes highly-sensitive to the non-linear dependencies in such conditions.
+On the other hand, for the velocity signals, we observe that the L1-norm for the $w^{\prime}$ signals is slightly larger than the $u^{\prime}$ signals.
+This outcome suggests that the $w^{\prime}$ signals appear more affected than the $u^{\prime}$ signals by non-linear dependencies for large $-\zeta$ values.

-While the behavior of $P(\kappa)$ provides a global picture on the effects of non-linearity on NVGs, the assortativity coefficient, $r$, is computed to quantify the impact of non-linearities on intermittency.
-Figure \ref{fig:deg_iafft}(e) illustrates the ratio, $r/r_{I}$, computed between $r$ for the original signals, and $r_I$ for its IAAFT surrogates.
-Values of $r/r_{I}$ close to 1 indicate that there is a negligible impact of non-linearity on the signal intermittency, since $r$ accounts for both linear and nonlinear effects, while $r_{I}$ only for linear effects. \\For $T^{\prime}$ signals, $r/r_{I}$ decreases from the shear-dominated regime ($-\zeta<0.1$) towards the buoyancy-dominated regime ($-\zeta>1$).
-Interestingly, $r/r_I$ for $T^{\prime}$ is almost coincident with the corresponding $r/r_S$ (magenta line in Fig. \ref{fig:deg_iafft}(e)), which accounts for both linear and non-linear effects on the signal's temporal structure.
-Physically, this indicates that the temperature intermittency -- especially in the highly-convective regime -- is governed by the non-linear mechanisms, while the linear effects are negligible.
+So far, we have reported through the degree distribution that the NVGs not only are sensitive to the full temporal structure (figure \ref{fig:deg_iafft}a-c), but are also able to highlight the impact of non-linear dependencies in the signals (figure \ref{fig:deg_iafft}d).
+Therefore, since the NVG changes with non-linearity, the network assortativity coefficient, $r$, -- which accounts for signal intermittency -- is also expected to change.
+To evaluate such a variation in $r$, figure \ref{fig:deg_iafft}e illustrates the ratio, $r/r_{I}$, computed between $r$ for the original signals, and $r_I$ for its IAAFT surrogates.
+Note that, in accordance with \citet{poggi2004interaction}, we used 10 IAAFT surrogates for each signal to compute the $r_I$ values.
+Values of $r/r_{I}$ close to 1 indicate that there is a negligible impact of non-linearity on the signal intermittency, since $r$ accounts for both linear and nonlinear effects, while $r_{I}$ only for linear effects.
+For the $T^{\prime}$ signals, $r/r_{I}$ decreases from 1 in the shear-dominated regime to around 0.6 in the buoyancy-dominated regime.
+Interestingly, $r/r_I$ for the $T^{\prime}$ signals is almost coincident with the corresponding $r/r_S$ (green line in figure \ref{fig:deg_iafft}e), which accounts for both linear and non-linear effects on the signal's temporal structure.
+Hence, it indicates that the temperature intermittency -- especially in the highly-convective regime -- is mainly characterised by the non-linear dependencies in the signal, while the linear effects are negligible.